minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 the roll-call data.
 Post primary merge, the rest of the data, which was not able to be merged was filtered out and merged based on the `fedmatch` @fedmatch package's functions `fuzzy_match` and `fuzzy_join` functions as shown in
-@fuzzyjoin in @roll-call.
+@fuzzyjoin.
 Finally, the two merged data frames were concatenated.

 Finally, only about 30 representatives were not able to be merged and thus removed.
 The reason for this is because these anomalies either joined or left